GiorgosKarantonis/PuppetGAN/README.md

 ### Discussion about the Results

-The most well balanced model seems to be one that uses both kinds of *roids*, since it achieves the same accuracy and V_rest score as the original model while **increasing the manipulation score by** more than 30% compared to my baseline implementation and almost **100% compared to the original paper**.
-Nevertheless, although it is intuitive that a combination of all the *roids* would yield better results, I believe that more experiments are required to determine if its benefits are sufficient to outweigh the great speed up of the model that uses *roids* only in the Attribute Cycle component.
+The most well balanced model seems to be one that uses both kinds of *Roids*, since it achieves the same accuracy and V_rest score as the original model while **increasing the manipulation score by** more than 30% compared to my baseline implementation and almost **100% compared to the original paper**.
+Nevertheless, although it is intuitive that a combination of all the *Roids* would yield better results, I believe that more experiments are required to determine if its benefits are sufficient to outweigh the great speed up of the model that uses *Roids* only in the Attribute Cycle component.

 <p align="center">
   <img src="https://github.com/GiorgosKarantonis/images/blob/master/PuppetGAN/mnist_roids.gif" width="100%">
   <em>After adding Roids on the Attribute Cycle component</em>
 </p>

-For now, I would personally favor the model that uses only the *roids* of the Attribute Cycle component due to the fact that it manages to outperform every other model in the attribute manipulation score **at the 1/3 of the time**, while having seemingly insignificant differences in the values of the other metrics.
+For now, I would personally favor the model that uses only the *Roids* of the Attribute Cycle component due to the fact that it manages to outperform every other model in the attribute manipulation score **at the 1/3 of the time**, while having seemingly insignificant differences in the values of the other metrics.

 A significant drawback of the original model is that it looks like it memorizes images instead of editing the given ones.
 This can be observed in the rotation results reported in the [paper](https://openaccess.thecvf.com/content_ICCV_2019/papers/Usman_PuppetGAN_Cross-Domain_Image_Manipulation_by_Demonstration_ICCV_2019_paper.pdf) where the representation of a real digit may change during the rotation or different representations of a real digit may have the same rotated representations.
 This doesn't stop it though from having a very high accuracy, which shows why this metric is not necessarily ideal for calculating the quality of the disentanglement.